 Many women your age (and older) feel frustrated in their quest to have an orgasm.
 The fact that many magazine articles and TV show characters seem orgasm-obsessed can make the process of trying to have an orgasm even more frustrating.

 It may help to learn more about female orgasm.
-First, women are more likely to report orgasms from sex that the have within relationships rather than with new or casual partners.
+First, research shows that college women are far more likely to report orgasms from sex that occurs with relationship partners rather than with new, casual, or hookup partners.
 This may be because partners learn about each others’ bodies over time, grow more comfortable communicating with each other, feel relaxed in each other’s company, or likely a combination of these factors.

 Second, women tend to find it easier to have an orgasm when they are feeling relaxed, at ease in a sexual state of mind (e.g., feeling “sexy” or aroused).
 That last point may seem obvious but consider the implications.
 This means that what we sometimes called “goal-oriented sex” (e.g., self-masturbation or sex with a partner with the specific purpose of having an orgasm) may not be the easiest way for a woman to have her first, second or tenth orgasm.
 Rather, taking time to relax and get in the mood is likely more conducive to orgasm than taking 5 or 10 minutes to go out and “get” an orgasm.